YaleDataScience/old-site/_posts/2015-01-13-spring-2015-preview.md

 The *lexicalize* function only supports unigram dictionaries and document-term matrices, so we modified it in **[nlexicalize.R](https://github.com/YaleDataScience/enroll/blob/master/nlexicalize.R)**.
 It requires RWeka and rjava, which are sometimes difficult to deal with; if those won't work for you, then just use the standard unigram implementation.

 Picking the right parameters for your topic model can seem like more art than science, particularly choosing the number of topics.
 In fact, that may be the case for any model with an informative prior.
 With LDA, we only have some approximate measures to do model comparison (e.g. perplexity).
 However, the supervised version has an obvious objective metric: response prediction performance.
+First, we partition a training set and a test set.
 To identify the "best" model, we'll use a grid search.
-For every parameter set in the grid, we hold out a test set, learn an sLDA model on the training set, predict the response on the test set, and compute the RMSE.
+For every parameter set in the grid, we learn an sLDA model on the training set, predict the response on the test set, and compute the RMSE.
 Using cross-validation or a tighter grid would give better results, but they'd also take wayyyyy too long.
 We're impatient.

 We can visualize the model's performance under different parameter sets by inspecting the plot produced by the script.
 Here's an example: